The Girl in the Floppy Hat

 And so it went until they announced that the movie would be You've got Mail.
 "Do you have Internet?"
 I asked her.

 She nodded.
 "I hear the movie is good, but I can barely keep my eyes open."

 I leaned between my legs and fished in my overnight bag for a notebook and pen.
 "Let me take down your e-mail address and I'll give you mine."
 I moved into the middle seat, wrote my address on a page of the notebook, ripped it out and handed it to her, together with the notebook.
 "If we miss the movie, which seems likely, whoever sees it first can tell the other about it."
-Admittedly a weak excuse for moving closer to her and finding out her name; and I had already seen that movie twice.
+Admittedly a weak excuse for moving closer to her and finding out her name.
 She read my name and e-mail address, hesitated a moment, then wrote her name and e-mail address in the notebook.

 "You know, Mireya," I said, feeling pressed for time because her eyelids were already fluttering from the effort to stay open, "I might have the weekend free and go to the beach.
 Maybe you'd like to come with me."